PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 Architectural overview
 ======================

-PennyLane allows optimization and machine learning of quantum and hybrid quantum-classical computations.
+PennyLane is a framework for optimization and machine learning of quantum and hybrid quantum-classical computations.
 The library provides a unified architecture for near-term quantum computing devices, supporting various quantum information paradigms.

 PennyLane's core feature is the ability to compute gradients of variational quantum circuits in a way that is compatible with classical techniques such as